 Paget's disease that involves the skull may cause:

 - Increased head size

-- Pain medicine—such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs
+- Pain medications, such as acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs)

 Surgery may be required if you have one of the following conditions: